r-pufky/docs/saltstack.md

  * salty (salt@example.com)
  * no password.

-### Export public key for signing data.
+#### Export public key for signing data.
 ```bash
 gpg --homedir /etc/salt/gpgkeys --armor --export > public_key.gpg
 ```
-This is used by anyone on any system to created encrypted data that only the server can read.
+This (`public_key.gpg`) is used by anyone on any system to created encrypted data that only the server can read.

 Import the public key for siginng usage
 ```bash